neulich-im-netz/neulich-im-netz.github.io/_posts/2021-11-03-standards.md

 ---
-title: Wer "macht" das Internet?
+title: Wer macht das Internet?
 layout: post
 categories: []
 type: main # I use this to split main episodes to extra ones